What’s It Like to Be in a Clinical Trial?

 Informed consent or informed permission

-The people running the clinical trial must get your written, informed consent before you take part in any way (often even before you have any needed tests to see if you are eligible for the study).
+The people running the clinical trial must get your written, informed consent before you take part in any way – even before you have any tests done to see if you’re eligible for the study.
 In the informed consent process, the researchers (doctors or nurses) will explain the details of the study to you and answer your questions and concerns.
-If you are looking at a study for your child, this process is very much the same but may be called informed permission.
+If you’re looking at a study for your child, this process is very much the same but may be called informed permission.